eCine-boys/Giyu/README.md

 # Giyu
-Discord Bot w/ LavaLink server.
+Discord Bot using Discord.Net v3 with LavaLink server, based on .NET Core.

 ## Built With